Album of the Year (Faith No More album): Touring and promotion

-The Album of the Year tour is notable for featuring Limp Bizkit, a nu metal/rap metal band greatly influenced by Faith No More, as an opener for several 1997 US dates.
-They were frequently booed by Faith No More's fans, including during a September 1997 concert at the Electric Factory in Philadelphia, where the crowd booed them off stage.
+The Album of the Year tour is notable for featuring Limp Bizkit, a nu metal band influenced by Faith No More, as an opener for several US dates in the fall of 1997.
+They had just recently released their debut album Three Dollar Bill, Y'all, and were frequently booed by Faith No More's fans, including during a September 1997 concert at the Electric Factory in Philadelphia, where the crowd booed them off stage during the middle of their set.
 In a 2013 interview, Roddy Bottum reflected on the shows with Limp Bizkit, recalling "I fought it at the time.
 I had to really push to get a couple bands that I liked to get on the bill in Portland and Seattle on that leg.
 I had no interest in the sound of Limp Bizkit.
 It was not how I wanted to be represented at all.
 Not to be snotty at all, but that guy Fred Durst had a really bad attitude.
 He was kind of a jerk."
 Bottum also remembered an incident where Durst "called the audience faggots at one show when they booed him".
 Durst apologized to him after this show, as he did not know that Bottum had come out as gay in the early '90s.
 Limp Bizkit's guitarist Wes Borland later claimed that his band were excited about the prospect of getting to tour with Faith No More, stating "the idea of it was cool [but] once we got there, it was a really tough crowd.
 They have a really tough crowd to please, who are very vocal about not liking you.
 We opened for Faith No More and Primus in the same year, and the Primus tour went a lot better than the Faith No More tour."
-Borland added that he did not get to know Mike Patton personally until several years later.
+Borland added that he did not get to know Mike Patton personally until several years later, when he met him through Tool guitarist Adam Jones.